developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 -----

 ### Printer Output
 **Zebra recommends mapping printers only to buttons**.
 Printer mapping supports printers connected through Bluetooth (via Bluetooth MAC address), Wi-Fi (via IP address) and USB.
-Regardless of connection method, the printer MUST be connected to the device <u>***before***</u> a printer-mapped button is tapped by the device user.
+Regardless of connection method, **the printer MUST be connected to the device <u>*before*</u> a printer-mapped button is tapped by the device user**.

 <img alt="" style="height:219px" src="eb26-08.png"/>
 _Click image to enlarge; ESC to exit_.